ptsteadman/notebook/notes/python.md

 ## Django Stuff

+Token Based Auth:

 - Django Rest Framework's default token-based auth has a lot of problems!

 Unique constraint across fields:
     unique_together = ('field1', 'field2')

+django-oauth-toolkit is best.
+Your front end application becomes an `application` in the same way you set up a Twitter 'app' or a Facebook 'app', via Oauth.
+Pretty elegant.

 ## Random